2018liuzhiyuan/ICEdit/README.md

 ```

-Editing a 512×768 image requires 35 GB of GPU memory.
-If you need to run on a system with 24 GB of GPU memory (for example, an NVIDIA RTX3090), you can add the `--enable-model-cpu-offload` parameter.
+Editing a 512×768 image requires 35 GB of NPU memory.
+If you need to run on a system with 24 GB of NPU memory, you can add the `--enable-model-cpu-offload` parameter.

 ```bash
 python scripts/inference.py --image assets/girl.png \